 Constructing the General Ledger for Your Small Business

-The phrase "keeping the books" refers to maintaining the general ledger, the main accounting record for your business if you use double-entry bookkeeping.
+The phrase "keeping the books" refers to maintaining a general ledger, the main accounting record for your business if you use double-entry bookkeeping.
 It's the primary tool that allows you to keep track of all transactions and sort them into subcategories so you—and your accountant—can find a comprehensive, interlocking record of your business finances all in one place.

 The general ledger is a complete record of all financial transactions made over the lifetime of your company, not just the last year or the previous month.

 Why Your Business Needs a General Ledger

 The general ledger serves several functions in the financial operation of your business.
 Think of it as a catch-all bucket.
 It holds all the financial information you'll use to create your income statements and balance sheet reports.
 It's used to prepare financial statements, to research out-of-balance conditions, and for internal and external audits.
-It includes accounting of assets, liabilities, owners' equity, revenues, and expenses.
+It includes an accounting of assets, liabilities, owners' equity, revenues, and expenses.

-Lenders will invariably ask for a variety of your financial records if your business applies for a loan.
+Lenders will invariably ask for a variety of financial records if your business applies for a loan.
 Your general ledger can help you immediately locate and pinpoint whatever information you need.

 General Ledger vs. the General Journal

 Don't confuse the general ledger with your general journal.
 The latter is just a chronological record of transactions, while the general ledger is organized by accounts and can display the account balance after each posting.

-Businesses typically enter much of their financial transaction data into various accounting journals on a daily basis.
-When a financial transaction occurs and a source document is generated, the transaction is then entered into the general journal.
+Businesses typically enter much of their financial transaction data into various accounting journals daily.
+When a financial transaction occurs, and a source document is generated, the transaction is then entered into the general journal.